priyamego123/react-native-assignment/Readme.md

 # React Native Assignment

-Welcome to the React Native assignment for [Your Company Name]!
+Welcome to the React Native assignment!
 This assignment is designed to evaluate your React Native skills and your ability to create a functional mobile app.

 ## Getting Started